Brumhilde is dead. Long live Brumhilde.

 Epilogue – Learning

-There is no changing the past.
+There’s no changing the past.
 Brumhilde is gone, and it took me a good while to fully accept it.
-Having to start from scratch with a new horse was disheartening, but I do not doubt I will manage to bond with Brumhilde II as well.
+Having to start from scratch with a new horse was disheartening, but I don’t doubt I will manage to bond with Brumhilde II as well.
 It will take me a long time, but I may even do it before finishing the game.

 The way Red Dead Redemption II is programmed and written, every action requires time to be completed.
-I may sound melodramatic to some, but because of the Bonding system connected to horses, a player can actually grow attached to one of his most trusted galloping companions.
-It is not just a gameplay mechanic.
+I may sound melodramatic to some, but because of the Bonding system connected to horses, I believe a player can actually grow emotionally attached to their most trusted galloping companions.
+It’s not just a gameplay mechanic.
 It’s something that sticks with you forever.

-Brumhilde was not just a ‘virtual horse.’
-She was a horse I spent entire hours with, a horse that grew with me as I grew stronger, much like what I did with Agro back in Shadow of the Colossus.
-There’s a reason we all felt sorry for Agro when he chose to sacrifice himself to save Wander.
+Brumhilde wasn’t just a ‘virtual horse.’
+She was a horse I spent dozens of hours with, a horse that grew with my gameplay experience as I grew stronger, much like what happened with Agro back when I played Shadow of the Colossus for the first time.
+There’s a reason we all felt sorry for that poor horse when he chose to sacrifice himself and save Wander.
 When good writing and game design come together, it is just natural to care deeply for our virtual friends.
 And Brumhilde deserved to follow Arthur until the end.

 Goodbye, dear friend.
 I will miss you.

-This piece originally appeared in Italian on Gameromancer.com.
+This piece was adapted from an Italian version on Gameromancer.com.